Shibu778/defectpl/defectpl/README.md

-# DefectPl
+# DefectPL
-A unified package to calculate and plot optical properties of point defects in insulators and semiconductors.
+A comprehensive toolkit for calculating and visualizing photoluminescence spectra of quantum defects.
+It also supports the analysis of other optical properties of point defects in insulators and semiconductors.

 [![image](https://img.shields.io/pypi/v/defectpl.svg)](https://pypi.python.org/pypi/defectpl)
 [![Downloads](https://static.pepy.tech/badge/defectpl)](https://pepy.tech/project/defectpl)